How to Use the Icypeas API with Vibe Coding - No Coding Skills Required

 Then click in the bottom-left next to the stopwatch icon and select “Extended”:

-• If you can, download the API docs and give them to ChatGPT as an attachment.
+- Download the API docs and give them to ChatGPT as an attachment.

-Copy/paste this prompt:
+Copy this prompt:

 I want you to create a Python script that integrates the Icypeas' "Find People" API.